 Today was indeed a special day.
 Both of my children would be off to start their senior years at their respective schools.
 My eldest daughter would board a plane to rejoin her college classmates in Mobile, Alabama, while my son would return to claim his rightful place among the men at his Catholic high school.

 When we decided to have children we agreed that a four-year difference in age would be perfect since they would not be in the same schools at the same time.
 Yeah, well that brilliant plan didn’t take into account that they would graduate from their programs jointly throughout their educational career.

 So imagine my the look on my surprised retired butt when I am shaken awake and told, “Nico is leaving for school soon.
 He wants to know if you are going to take his first day of school picture.”

 Aye.
 I felt drunk and completely confused.
 As I grabbed my camera and tiptoed around the pile of clothes that #1 daughter placed in the middle of the bedroom the night before in anticipation of getting help packing, I roll my eyes at the thought of getting it all into one suitcase and one carry-on.

 And it hit me.
 Hard.

-Both kids were at the brink of a life changing year.
+Both kids were on the brink of a life-changing year.
 One would have to decide whether or not graduate school is for her, and the other will choose a college.
 He, like his sister, will forever be changed by his choice, as we all are when we pick the place we will go to grow up.